aeschi/Orientation_Project/documentation.md

 - [ ] need to write better text for about

 ------
+### 28.08.20 & 29.05.20
+- prepare presentation
+- Gravity Sensor: The gravity sensor measures the acceleration effect of Earth's gravity on the device enclosing the sensor.
+It is typically derived from the accelerometer, where other sensors (e.g. the magnetometer and the gyroscope) help to remove linear acceleration from the data.

 ### 23.05.20
 - [x] create product comps
 - [x] explanation window at the beginning + auto rotate